-Whether you are looking to gain experience shadowing doctors and other healthcare professionals in one of our rural clinics, or an internship that involves a specialised field such as dentistry, epidemiology, or in a pharmacy, we will place you at a site where you will receive an experience that is relevant to your professional objectives.
+Whether you are looking to gain experience shadowing doctors and other healthcare professionals in one of our rural clinics, or an internship that involves a specialised field such as dentistry, paediatrics, or epidemiology, we will place you at a site where you will receive an experience that is relevant to your professional objectives.

 Why you should consider one of our healthcare internships in South Africa:

 - Gain familiarity with South Africa’s healthcare system

 - Gain a unique understanding of HIV/AIDS and TB in South Africa

 - Shadow and interact with established professionals and gain resume-boosting clinic hours

 - Work directly in the communities that you will be serving during your internship experience

 - Familiarise yourself with various medical procedures and treatments in trauma, infectious disease, maternity, paediatrics, ortho, and more!

 - Discover a new culture and the health-related challenges South Africans face.

 “Professionally, it was very interesting to explore the South African healthcare system.
 The Doctor’s bedside manner was very different than in the USA because of the locals general lack of knowledge and health literacy.
 I became very observant to patient’s reactions and physical cues in regards to pain, which was quite helpful with the language barrier (most patients speak Xhosa).
 I really saw it all during my time at the clinic.
 I witnessed victims of community assaults (probably shocked me the most), to casting children’s broken bones, stab wounds, chest tubes, births, and more.
 I loved how much I was able to see and learn in such a short amount of time and reflecting on it all, I think of so many faces and stories.” —Hannah Sandwith.